spencerlepine/hr-sea19-mvp-quickcart/_PRESS-RELEASE.md

 Visit <projecturl.com>, and create your own list with a few clicks!

 ## Customer Quote ##
-Couldn't live without GroceryBot.
+Couldn't live without GroceryChecc.
 It saves a lot of time and hassle planning my grocery trips.
 It's easy to start on my computer, then read the list on my phone at the store. - Karen